 There are two possibilities for this activity: the children can plant a seed or draw a tree, sunflower, or other plant.
-Choose whichever option works best for you based on timing, materials available, and past class activities.
+Choose whichever option works best for you based on timing, materials available, and the class's past activities.

 Option 1: plant a seed